Bartolomé Hidalgo

-Bartolomé José Hidalgo (Montevideo, 24 August 1788 - Morón, 28 November 1822) was a Uruguayan writer and poet.
+Bartolomé José Hidalgo (24 August 1788 in Montevideo – 28 November 1822 in Morón) was a Uruguayan writer and poet.

 Alongside Hilario Ascasubi he is considered one of the initiators of Gaucho literature.

 Nowadays the most important literary award in Uruguay is named after him: Premio Bartolomé Hidalgo.

 Also the National Route 13 and a park near Andresito are named after him.